Redsmin/redis-lua-unit/README.md

 ==============
 --------------

-Redis-lua-unit - Framework agnostic unit-testing for Redis LUA scripts
+Redis-lua-unit - Framework agnostic unit-testing for Redis Lua scripts

 **Work in progress, pull requests are welcome!**